HonestAbe916/pria/README.md

 ### Backend Setup

-1. create .env file in the root `backend` folder and the ANTHROPIC_API_KEY
+1. create .env file in the root `backend` folder and add a ANTHROPIC_API_KEY

 2. Go into the `backend` folder:
     ```bash